 Current PhD students

-Postgraduate research students in translation and intercultural studies work on a wide range of topics.
+Postgraduate research students in translation and intercultural studies work on a wide range of innovative projects.

 Meet our current research students and find out what they're working on.

 - Eman Almutairi - 'Translating Dialect in Literary Texts with Particular Reference to Arabic Regional Dialects'